scheidelg/deskbackup/pages/blog.md

 ### copyObject Function

-I wrote a copyObject() function to perform a deep copy of non-inherited object properties.
-Since I needed to combine different configuration 'branches' I included the ability to retain existing properties of the target object.
-There are three options:
+I wrote a copyObject() function to perform a deep copy of non-inherited object properties, optionally retaining existing properties of the target option so that the source and target are effectively merged.
+Existing target object properties can be handled one of three ways:

  - Delete any existing target object properties.